HTML has links - PDF has Authentication

 (ii) Pinching/crushing an employee against another part of the crane or another object.

-(b) To prevent employees from entering these hazard areas, you must:
+(b) To prevent employees from entering these hazard areas, the employer must:

-(i) Train each employee assigned to work on or near the crane (authorized personnel) in how to recognize struck-by and pinch/crush hazard areas posed by the rotating superstructure.
+(i) Train each employee assigned to work on or near the crane (authorized personnel) on how to recognize struck-by and pinch/crush hazard areas posed by the rotating superstructure; and

 (ii) Erect and maintain control lines, warning lines, railings or similar barriers to mark the boundaries of the hazard areas.